 In addition, Appendix A: Detailed Tables contains tabulated data for each measure and additional detail not discussed in the main body of the report.
-Appendix B: Data Source Descriptions contains descriptions of the sources and surveys used to generate the indicators.
+Appendix B: Data Source Descriptions contains descriptions of the sources and surveys used to generate the background measures and the indicators.